 There are numerous benefits attributable to your involvement in a KTP, the main ones are detailed in the illustration below but if you'd like to hear about others or find out more about those listed, please do contact the KTP Team.

-As the government's flagship knowledge transfer programme each partnership also receives the support and direction of a KT adviser from the national Knowledge Transfer Network (KTN).
+As the government's flagship knowledge transfer programme each partnership also receives the support and direction of a KT Adviser from the national Innovate UK Business Connect network.

-Applications for KTP open approximately every 2 - 3 months.
-The outcomes of applications are usually provided within 8 - 10 weeks and the Grant offer letter follows approximately 2 weeks after the initial notification.
+Applications for KTP open approximately every two to three months.
+The outcomes of applications are usually provided within eight to ten weeks and the Grant offer letter follows approximately two weeks after the initial notification.

 Each KTP application is assessed against four criteria; Challenge and Impact which need to be demonstrated for each of the three partners, Innovation and finally the fourth criteria, project Cohesion.

-The application will need to demonstrate the innovation involved in the project- is it world leading, sector leading, how is it unique in the sector?
-Please note that a 'Me too' project to get the company up to a standard that would be considered 'normal' in the sector would not usually be considered innovative unless the KTP also provided the opportunity for the business to 'leap frog' others in the sector.
+The application will need to demonstrate the innovation involved in the project - is it world-leading, sector-leading, how is it unique in the sector?
+Please note that a 'Me too' project to get the organisation up to a standard that would be considered 'normal' in the sector would not usually be considered innovative unless the KTP also provided the opportunity for the business to 'leap-frog' others in the sector.

-A KTP cannot simply be work/research that could be delivered via consultancy, it can't be something that could be bought 'off the shelf' as it were.
+A KTP cannot simply be work/research that could be delivered via consultancy.
 Neither can it be 'Blue Sky Research'.
 The project needs to be challenging to all three partners, so you as an academic, bring your field of expertise to the project and through the KTP you are challenged, testing your theories, developing new ones where appropriate, and developing a deeper understanding of your work's application in a real life setting.
-You need the business partner in order to develop your ideas, as much as the business needs you.
+You need the partner organisation in order to develop your ideas, as much as the organisation needs you.

 It is anticipated, based on project requirements, that you will open up new areas of research, you may develop case studies, student projects and possibly input into Masters or PhD programmes; it is also likely that you will develop a number of publications and attend relevant conferences based on the material developed and outcomes of the project.
 All of these are recorded in the application and represent the impact for the academic partner.
 There have been KTPs used for Impact Case Studies too.